zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

         that uses lowercase alphanumeric characters and a dot: `.`.
         We recommend that you use your organization as the prefix.

-FINDING: apiId is never set in metadata by the PJ enabler
+    `FINDING: apiId is never set in metadata by the PJ enabler
-TODO: Discuss this with PP and others.
     Note: Currently this parameter is not stored in the `metadata` by the API ML enablers.
     The MetadataParser is transferring it to an ApiInfo object, but it is never used though.
-My guess is that we use explicitly serviceId as a apiInfo.apiId, hence we allow only one API per service.
+    My guess is that we use explicitly serviceId as a apiInfo.apiId, hence we allow only one API per service.`

+    `TODO: Discuss this with PP and others.`

 * **apiInfo.version** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.version)
-    TODO: Describe version meaning and function
+    api `version` is used to correctly retrieve the Api documentation according to requested version of the API.

 * **apiInfo.gatewayUrl** (XML Path: /instance/metadata/apiml.apiInfo.${api-index}.gatewayUrl)